githarsh7/githarsh7/README.md

 ## CURRENT WORK

-- Building full-stack applications with React and Node.js.
+- BUILDING FULL-STACK APPLICATIONS WITH REACT AND NODE.JS.
-- Designing scalable backend services.
+- DESIGNING SCALABLE BACKEND SERVICES.
-- Working with Docker and Kubernetes.
+- WORKING WITH DOCKER AND KUBERNETES.
-- Deploying cloud solutions on AWS.
+- DEPLOYING CLOUD SOLUTIONS ON AWS.
-- Improving database design and optimization.
+- IMPROVING DATABASE DESIGN AND OPTIMIZATION.
-- Exploring event-driven systems with Kafka.
+- EXPLORING EVENT-DRIVEN SYSTEMS WITH KAFKA.

 ---